R-P-Feynman/Artificial_Neural_Network_Basics/README.md

 An even simpler ConvNet making use of ImageDataGenerator and the Keras Sequential API.

+## Simple_Convolutional_Neural_Network_in_Keras_(ImageDataGenerator_and_Transfer_Learning).ipynb

+As above but also uses transfer learning by training own fully connnected layers attached to the convolutional layers with pre-trained weights from the Inception model.

 ## Simple_Convolutional_Neural_Network_in_Python.ipynb

 A simple convolutional neural network written from scratch in Python i.e. no TensorFlow or Keras; includes mathematical equations in LaTeX.